aherstek/a3web/group.md

 •	Draft design for one page by (November 16, 2023).
 Finished

-•	Gathering feedback and suggestions from team members, either through meetings or code comments. (week 12 & week13).
+•	Gathering feedback and suggestions from team members, either through meetings or code comments. (week 12 ).

+•	Continuing to enhance the design based on team feedback and design developments, ensuring everything remains consistent (weeks 12 and 13).

 •	Finalize and launch my pages, while working with the team to keep the design consistent by (week 13).

-•	continuing to improve, based on team feedback and design developments, to keep everything consistent(November 16, 2023)

 •	validate the entire website to ensure that is ready for submission (week 14).